Things to Do in Belton

 Stillhouse Hollow Lake, located just west of Belton, is one of the highest-rated lakes in the state for water quality.
 You can launch your boat from one of the handful of free ramps or stay close to the bank, with public swim beaches available and fishing allowed everywhere except restricted areas.
 The three parks around the lake offer dozens of covered picnic tables, charcoal grills, and restroom facilities, making it a fantastic place to come for a family picnic.

 Get in the Market

-On the third Saturday of each month, downtown Belton becomes an outdoor bazaar during the town’s Market Days.
-Central Avenue is lined with vendors peddling all kinds of unique wares, from handmade jewelry and vintage clothing to sports cards and collectibles.
+Twice a year, once during the spring and fall, downtown Belton becomes an outdoor bazaar during the town’s Market Days.
+Central Avenue and the courthouse square are lined with vendors peddling all kinds of unique wares, from handmade jewelry and vintage clothing to sports cards and collectibles.

 Food vendors churn out Texas barbecue and other hot goodies, while area farmers sell locally grown, fresh seasonal produce.
 The event is a modern revival of Belton Merchants First Mondays, a time when the city’s earliest townsfolk would assemble to shop and swap in their Sunday finest.

 Vendors sell baked goods, plants, flowers, fresh vegetables, and fruits.